MartinsLiepins/CreditAppSpringBoot/README.md

 username=martins
 password=student

-To test application use Postman or equivalent software:
+path on browser to application: login page: localhost:8080/index.html

+To work with App use such steps:
-1. register new User (POST message):
+1. register

-localhost:8080/quickloan/register

-POST body:
-email -> your email
-password -> your password

-2. login in application (POST message): localhost:8080/quickloan/login
+2. log in

-POST body:
-email -> your email
-password -> your password

-3. take loan (GET message):
-localhost:8080/quickloan/App/loan

-GET parameters:
-loanAmount -> your loan applicationAmount passingTermDays -> your passing term in days

-4. extend loan (GET message):
-localhost:8080/quickloan/App/extendLoan

-GET parameters:
-extendTermWeeks -> your term in weeks to extend loan

-5.  view all user loans (GET message): localhost:8080/quickloan/App/viewLoans

-6. repay loan (POST message):
-localhost:8080/quickloan/App/repayLoan

-POST body:
-repayAmount - Amount to repay, including interest factor
+3. take loan (max first loan amount is 400 eur, there are conditions depending in time when you take a loan)
+4. repay/extend/view loan(s)

 EOF